2lindell/advent/docs/source.txt

 The standard report preferring sometimes abbreviated room descriptions rule is not listed in any rulebook.
 Report preferring sometimes abbreviated room descriptions (this is the advent report preferring sometimes abbreviated room descriptions rule): say [M156]"Okay, from now on I'll only describe a place in full the first time you come to it.
 To get the full description, say 'LOOK'."
 (A).

+Section - Saying Yes/No

+Check saying yes (this is the pretend to not know the word yes rule):
+	now the latest parser error is the noun did not make sense in that context error;
+	carry out the printing a parser error activity;
+	stop the action.
+The pretend to not know the word yes rule is listed instead of the block saying yes rule in the check saying yes rulebook.

+Check saying no (this is the pretend to not know the word no rule):
+	now the latest parser error is the noun did not make sense in that context error;
+	carry out the printing a parser error activity;
+	stop the action.
+The pretend to not know the word no rule is listed instead of the block saying no rule in the check saying no rulebook.

 Section - Waking